isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-Without those `const`s, we would have to review every asynchroneously invoked function for potential data races on `surface_readings`.
+Without those `const`s, we would have to review every asynchronously invoked function for potential data races on `surface_readings`.

 ##### Note